sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 # About this Manual
 Platform Driver Development Framework (PDDF) is part of SONiC Platform Development Kit (PDK) which optimizes the platform development.
 PDK consists of
- - PDDF (Platform Driver Development Framework): For optimized data-driven platform driver and SONiC device-object class development
+ - PDDF (Platform Driver Development Framework): For optimized data-driven platform driver and SONiC device object-class development
  - PDE (Platform Development Environment): For optimized build and test of platform and SAI code

 PDE details are covered in another document.
 This document describes Platform Driver Development Framework (PDDF) which can be used as an alternative to the existing manually-written SONiC platform driver framework.
-It enables platform vendors to rapidly develop the device specific custom drivers and SONiC user space python device-object classes, using a data-driven architecture, to manage platform devices like Fan, PSUs, LEDs, Optics, System EEPROM, etc., and validate a platform on SONiC.
+It enables platform vendors to rapidly develop the device specific custom drivers and SONiC user space python device object-classes, using a data-driven architecture, to manage platform devices like Fan, PSUs, LEDs, Optics, System EEPROM, etc., and validate a platform on SONiC.

 # Scope
 This document describes the high level design details of PDDF and its components.
 The PDDF consists of generic device drivers and user space platform object classes which use the per platform specific data in the JSON descriptor files.
 This document describes the interaction between all the components and the tools used to support these drivers and object classes.